jdnavarro/graphql-haskell/README.md

 [`graphql-js`](https://github.com/graphql/graphql-js).
 Next releases
 should include:

+- [x] GraphQL AST
 - [ ] Parser for the GraphQL language.
-- [ ] Data types for the GraphQL Schema language.
+- [ ] GraphQL Schema AST.
 - [ ] Parser for the GraphQL Schema language.
 - [ ] Interpreter of GraphQL requests.
 - [ ] Utilities to define GraphQL types and schema.

+See the TODO file for more concrete tasks.

 ## Contact